How are digital payment systems shaping Nepal’s cashless future?

 Imagine taking a pill crafted exclusively for you designed to target your condition with laser precision, minimize side effects, and accelerate recovery.
 That’s the promise of personalized medicine.
 At a biomedical hackathon at Kathmandu University, I got a deep dive into human genetics and discovered how genetic sequencing, protein interactions, and biomarker analysis could unlock this future.
 Of course, challenges like data privacy and algorithmic bias remain, but one thing is clear—AI is revolutionizing healthcare in the best way possible.

-Key Challenges in Implementation
+Key Challenges in Implementation of AI in HealthCare

 With great power comes great responsibility—and AI in healthcare is the Spider-Man of modern medicine.
 It’s got all this dazzling potential, but sorry, folks, it’s not as easy as flicking an “on” switch and calling it a day.